 Near Buenos Aires’s famous Teatro Colon I chance upon five paseaperros leaving Plaza Lavalle via a crosswalk with possibly 80 dogs in steady procession – and not a woof or bark among them, let alone a cocked leg.

 The dog route criss-crosses the grid-like city streets beset with stalls, pedestrians, traffic lights and other obstacles ending at the nearest well-worn plaza where authorities provide a special iron-railed enclosure of shaded black earth.

 A paseaperro job description does not call for particular exercise so dogs are simply untethered and turned out for an hour or so, usually to flop.
 Often they get as much exercise as their walkers who lounge around on benches drinking mate and yarning with their mates.

+So many dogs!
 It raises the inevitable issue of…er, doggie deposits – I prefer the sweeter sounding Spanish, soretes – all 68 tonnes, by one estimate, to hit the Buenos Aires pavement each day.

 I wonder about that backpack.

 Following close behind one day I realise its purpose.
 Not for them Australia’s local government-issue plastic doggy-do bags; no, that’s too passé for our paseaperro!
 The backpack contains several newspapers torn into 50 cm squares.
 And each offending deposit is dealt with swiftly and skilfully; with a deft scoop both newspaper and excrement are thrown just one unsuspecting pedestrian-step away – in the gutter!